MAIF/otoroshi/manual.next/src/main/paradox/entities/index.md

 # Main entities

-in this section, we will pass through all the main Otoroshi entities.
-Otoroshi entities are the main items stored in otoroshi datastore that will be used to configure routing, authentiction, etc.
+In this section, we will pass through all the main Otoroshi entities.
+Otoroshi entities are the main items stored in otoroshi datastore that will be used to configure routing, authentication, etc.

 Any entity has the following properties